APPEALS / RULE 32

-APPEALS AND WRITS
+ARIZONA APPEALS AND WRITS

-Section 24 of the Arizona Constitution guarantees the defendant in a criminal prosecution the right to appeal his or her conviction.
+Section 24 of the Arizona Constitution guarantees the defendant in an Arizona criminal prosecution the right to appeal his or her conviction.
 The purpose of an appeal is to ensure that the trial court did not make any legal errors throughout the trial process.
 Appeals may result in the reversal of a person’s trial court conviction.
-In the case of an appeal from a municipal or justice court, the defendant must file a notice of appeal with the clerk of the trial court within 10 days after the entry of judgment and sentence.
-Ariz.
-R. Crim.
-P. 30.2.
-In the case of an appeal from Superior Court, the defendant must file a notice of appeal with the clerk of the court within 20 days after the entry of judgment and sentence.
-Ariz.
-R. Crim.
-P. 31.3.
+A successful appeal can also result in the suppression of evidence, a reduction in sentence, or the granting of a new trial.

-RULE 32 POST-CONVICTION REMEDIES
+ARIZONA RULE 32 POST-CONVICTION REMEDIES

 Following conviction, a Rule 32 Petition for Post-Conviction Relief (“PCR”) may be filed in an attempt to overturn the conviction to win early release or dismissal of the case.
-A PCR notice must be filed within ninety days after the entry of judgment and sentence or within thirty days after the issuance of the final order or mandate by the appellate court.
-Ariz.R.Crim.P.32.4

 Grounds to file a petition pursuant to Rule 32.1 include the following: